WNderitu/Pydata_Capstone_Project/README.md

 A pair plot was created using seaborn module.

-## 1.5 Findings & Visualization
+# 1.5 Findings & Visualization
-Visualizations of the data

 ![alt text](image-2.png)